Understanding the Fixed Fees on Your Gas Bill and Finding Actionable Ways to Lower Your Total Energy Costs

 - While you cannot lower the delivery charge itself, you can reduce your total bill by comparing gas supplier rates and improving your home’s energy efficiency.

 Opening your natural gas bill during a month with mild weather and seeing a high total due can be incredibly frustrating, especially when your actual usage is low yet the amount owed remains significant due to fees you cannot seem to avoid.
-To make sense of these rising costs, we need to distinguish between the two main parts of your statement: the “delivery” side, which comprises the fixed monthly customer charge and regulated usage-based transportation fees for maintaining the grid, and the “supply” side, which reflects the market-based cost of the fuel itself.
-In this comprehensive guide, we will break down exactly what you are paying for, explain the 2026 Columbia Gas of Ohio rate increases approved by the PUCO, and show you exactly where you still have control to lower your total energy costs.
+To make sense of these rising costs, we need to distinguish between the two main parts of your statement: the “delivery” side, which comprises the fixed monthly customer charge and regulated usage-based fees for maintaining the grid, and the “supply” side, which reflects the market-based cost of the fuel itself.
+In this comprehensive guide, we will break down exactly what you are paying for, explain the recent 2026 Columbia Gas of Ohio rate increases upheld by the Ohio Supreme Court, and show you exactly where you still have control to lower your total energy costs.

 What Is the Columbia Gas of Ohio Delivery Charge?

-The delivery charge is essentially the cost of having a natural gas connection active at your home, regardless of how much fuel you actually burn.
-It pays for the physical service of bringing gas to your property, rather than the gas commodity itself.
-This fee covers the operational expenses Columbia Gas of Ohio incurs to maintain thousands of miles of underground pipelines, read your meter, provide customer service, and respond to hazardous emergencies around the clock.
+The Columbia Gas of Ohio delivery charge, often referred to as the distribution rate, is essentially the cost of having a natural gas connection active at your home, regardless of how much fuel you actually burn.
+It pays for the physical service of bringing gas to your property rather than the gas commodity itself.
+This fee covers the operational expenses Columbia Gas incurs to maintain thousands of miles of underground pipelines, read your meter, provide customer service, and respond to hazardous emergencies around the clock.
+It is crucial to understand that Columbia Gas of Ohio does not profit from the supply portion of your bill; they only earn revenue through these state-regulated delivery charges.

 | Charge Name | What It Pays For | Can You Change It? |